orca-itsuka/MachineLearning/README.md

 # MachineLearning
-This is my studying repository of machine learning.
+This is the repository where I'm studying machine learning.